-Instead of clipping whatever sounds polished, organize the webinar around questions a buyer is already asking:
+Instead of clipping whatever sounds nice, organize around questions a buyer is already asking:

 - What changed in the market?